-NEW: May 20, 2020: To better support front-line workers and families, UCSF Dept. of Orthopaedic Surgery will offer evening weekday telehealth appointments for Sports Medicine (Monday to Friday) and Pediatric Orthopaedics (Monday and Friday only) starting May 18, 2020.
-Evening appointments will be available from 5:30 p.m. to 7:30 p.m.
-Please request an appointment online, or call us at 415-353-2808.
+Aug.
+3, 2020: To better support front-line workers and families, we are offering evening weekday telehealth appointments for adult orthopaedics (Monday to Friday) and pediatric orthopaedics (Monday and Friday only) from 5:30 p.m. to 7:30 p.m.

 Dear UCSF Health Orthopaedic Patients and Families,

 We know your life, and the lives of your loved ones, have been greatly affected by the COVID-19 outbreak.
 During this time of rapid change and uncertainty, it is more critical than ever that you take care of yourself and your family.

 Since the Bay Area began its shelter in place, our Department has had to decrease our onsite in-person appointments but have ramped up our telehealth video visits.
 We hope those have been helpful to you.
 This process has been painful for everyone.
 We have been closely and thoughtfully monitoring patients we had to cancel; we are now reaching out to reschedule patients, attempting to minimize the risk of any adverse outcome as a result of the delay.

 Safety for all is a priority as we expand access for our non-COVID patients.
 To address this priority, we have put new and robust health screening processes in place in our hospitals and ambulatory clinics.
 Patients are tested for the presence of Covid-19 before surgery, and all of our staff and patients are being screened daily to ensure that they are free of symptoms.
 We are also following the City of San Francisco health order to limit the number of visitors who can accompany our patients, creating safe distances within and around our facilities.
 This is all taking place to limit risk of exposure to Covid-19 within our campus.
 We look forward to the time when this will not be necessary!